SynapseMedia/nucleus/docs/guide/processing.md

 ```

 !!! info
     Given that the engines emulate the underlying libraries, the available options are based on the methods or configurations set within each respective library.
-Internally, the process entails preparing the library using the provided options during this stage.
 For further details on the available options, please refer to the [video](../reference/processing/video.md) or [image](../reference/processing/image.md) documentation.